ecrane314/fin-fun/README.md

+# Option Console
+## Inputs and Config
+  ticker_list					Structure of desired tickers api_key						API Key

+## Outputs in dash
+  Top return contracts from a set of tickers and expirations.

+## 2025-06-11
+- New goal: determine highest annualiezd point in time return incl. dividends, premium, and appreciation.
+Calculate return if exercised and if market static.
+- Black Scholes as a test, but secondary as this often uses actual prices to solve for volatility and is circular in calculation.
+Finding dislocations likely requires tick data.

-2025-05-16
+## 2025-05-16
-Black Scholes Pricing
+- Black Scholes Pricing

-Q] How effective is this with American options?
+- Q] How effective is this with American options?
 What adaptations are needed if any?
 6? inputs and the expected price output for European style options.
 These inputs are:

-Inputs
-  Ticker list
-  API Key

 Current price of the underlying asset (S), the strike price of the option (K),